 - a) Mobile Thin Client: A computer meeting the definition of a Thin Client, designed specifically for portability, and also meeting the definition of a Notebook Computer.
-These products are considered to be Notebook Computers for the purposes of this specification. - 4) Slate/Tablet: TBD.
+These products are considered to be Notebook Computers for the purposes of this specification. - b) Two-In-One Notebook: A computer which resembles a traditional Notebook Computer with a clam shell form factor, but has a detachable display which can act as an independent Slate/Tablet when disconnected.
+The keyboard and display portions of the product must be shipped as an integrated unit.